 IQ Option Licenses in Europe

-The Securities and Exchange Commission in Cyprus granted the first operating license to a binary options broker in 2012.
+The Securities and Exchange Commission in Cyprus granted the first operating license to a digital options broker in 2012.
 Even today, the CySec license is a great indicator of whether or not a broker is reputable and properly regulated.

 The CySec allows the licensed company to operate legally within any of the 27 countries within the European Union.
 Reports indicate that other EU states will soon follow suit.
 Some like Italy have already begun blocking the IPs of unregistered companies.